thakurcoderz/MySQL-Agent/README.md

 The assistant will connect to your MySQL database and provide an interactive prompt where you can ask questions about your data.

+> **Note:** All SELECT queries are automatically limited to 20 results for efficiency, even if you do not specify a LIMIT clause.

 ### Example Questions

 - "What tables are in the database?"